 A surplus was recognised due to change in actuarial assumptions.
-It is probable that the surplus recognised will result in reduced amount of future contributions to the scheme or in the form of j.
-Employee benefits (continued)

-refund from the scheme.
+It is probable that the surplus recognised will result in reduced amount of future contributions to the scheme or in the form of refund from the scheme.
 Since the amount recognised is within the cap allowed under regulation, management deem the recognition of surplus appropriate.